-This fee-only firm employs a small team of just 10 advisors, with a total of 12 certifications among them.
-More specifically, there are five chartered financial analysts (CFAs), three certified financial planners (CFPs), two chartered investment counselors (CICs), one certified investment management analyst (CIMA) and one accredited estate planner (AEP).
+This fee-only firm employs a small team of just 11 advisors, with a total of 11 certifications among them.
+More specifically, there are six chartered financial analysts (CFAs), four certified financial planners (CFPs) and one certified investment management analyst (CIMA).

 Palladium Registered Investment Advisors Background

 Palladium Registered Investment Advisors was formed in 2008, making it the third oldest firm on this list.
 James Izard II, Katherine Willis, Dickinson Phillips, Michael Disharoon and Henry Harris III are all principals at the firm.

 Your stated investment objectives are what will drive the type of services you’ll receive at this firm.
 For example, this could be anything from investment goals to retirement planning needs to cash flow planning.